MikeMuff/Computer-Security/lab01/README.md

 - When myprog is ran as a Set-UID user1 as a user1 user, the program is not sleeping.

 ## Task 7.3
+Depending on the permissions within the myprog file, the sleep function called in the mylib program will either be called or halted.
+When calling the myprog file with the various tested conditions, the only time that the sleep function was not bypassed was when I called Set_UID root myprog program as a normal user with LD_PRELOAD environment variable exported.
+I belive that this was caused because the child isnt able to inherit the LD_ environment variables, therefor when calling a Set-UID program with no root permissions regardless of the LD_ environment variables it will not succeed.